HussahAlakeel/watson-app/README.md

 ## Deployment method

 In this example, I chose to deploy my assistant on a single HTML page.
-You can have many deployment opetions that suits your bussness, for instance:
+You can have many deployment opetions that suits your bussness.

 ## Get started with IBM Watosn